CircuitVerse/Blog/content/posts/abhisheZade_finalreport_Gsoc21.md

 - [The mistake I have done during the GSoC](https://abhishekzade.medium.com/the-mistake-i-have-done-during-the-gsoc-b7851d70613d?source=your_stories_page-------------------------------------)

 ## SUMMARY
-In this summer i have successfully implemented the touch compatibility to Circuitverse website with redesigned UI for small screen version.I have  learned so many things this year most important i have meet lots of people had good lifetime bonding.And finally I would like to thanks
+In this summer i have successfully implemented the touch compatibility to Circuitverse website with redesigned UI for small screen version.I have  learned so many things this year most importantly I have met lots of people and made good lifetime bonding with them.
+Finally, I would like to thank

 - [Satvik Ramprasad](https://github.com/satu0king)
 - [Shreya Prasad](https://github.com/ShreyaPrasad1209)
 - [Nitin Singhal](https://github.com/nitin10s)
 - [Samiran Konwar](https://github.com/abstrekt)

-for Guiding.
+for guiding.